mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 ### Blueprint

-Earlier, when template mechanism was explained I mentioned all components will reside in their own folders to maximize portability.
+Earlier, when project organization was explained I mentioned all components will reside in their own folders to maximize portability.
 Landing page (home) resides in `public` folder and this part of the application can be accessed by anyone.
 Folder contains blueprint for landing page and login/register forms.
 Folder with the same name was also placed in `templates/`, to store necessary html boilerplate.
 To move this functionality  to other app one has to copy both public folder to new location and make necessary imports.

 Blueprint contains all routing for the pages that have something common.
 For now  our landing page contains only few routs: `/` to render __home__ page, `/login` and `/register` to display __login__ and __register__ forms.
 For now each method renders specific template.
 Login and register will be updated in the next section, where we will add data storage layer, safe database communication and sessions.